mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/telemetry/index.md

 ---

-To continuously improve the Mesosphere&reg; DC/OS&reg; experience, a telemetry component is included that reports anonymous usage data to Mesosphere.
+To improve the Mesosphere&reg; DC/OS&reg; experience continuously, a telemetry component is included that reports anonymous usage data to D2iQ&reg;.
 This data is used to monitor the reliability of core DC/OS components, installations, user interface, and to find out which features are most popular.

 - [Core telemetry](#core)
 - [User interface telemetry](#user-interface)

 # <a name="core"></a>Core telemetry
-The [DC/OS Signal](/mesosphere/dcos/2.0/overview/architecture/components/#dcos-signal) component queries the diagnostics service `/system/health/v1/report` endpoint on the leading master and sends this data to [Segment](https://segment.com/docs/) which Mesosphere then uses to track usage metrics and customer support.
+The [DC/OS Signal](/mesosphere/dcos/2.0/overview/architecture/components/#dcos-signal) component queries the diagnostics service `/system/health/v1/report` endpoint on the leading master and sends this data to [Segment&reg;](https://segment.com/docs/) which Mesosphere then uses to track usage metrics and customer support.

 The information reported by DC/OS Signal comes from several components: DC/OS Diagnostics, Apache&reg; Mesos&reg;, and DC/OS Package Manager (Cosmos).